yukun-dong/how-to/[Document]-Command-and-Response-(Preview-Feature).md

 > Note: If you'd like to send adaptive card with dynamic data, please refer to [this section](#how-to-build-command-response-using-adaptive-card-with-dynamic-content).

 Now, you are all done with the code development of adding a new command and response into your bot app.
-You can just press `F5` to loca debug with the command-response bot, or use provision and deploy command to deploy the change to Azure.
+You can just press `F5` to local debug with the command-response bot, or use provision and deploy command to deploy the change to Azure.

 <p align="right"><a href="#Build-command-and-response">back to top</a></p>

 ## How command-and-response works
-The TeamsFx Command-Response Bots are created using the [Bot Framework SDK](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0).
-The Bot Framework SDK provides [built-in message handler](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/bot-basics?tabs=javascript#teams-activity-handlers) to handle the incoming message activity, which requires learning curve to understand the concept of Bot Framework (e.g. the [event-driven conversation model](https://docs.microsoft.com/en-us/azure/bot-service/bot-activity-handler-concept?view=azure-bot-service-4.0&tabs=javascript)).
+The TeamsFx Command-Response Bots are created using the [Bot Framework SDK](https://docs.microsoft.com/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0).
+The Bot Framework SDK provides [built-in message handler](https://docs.microsoft.com/microsoftteams/platform/bots/bot-basics?tabs=javascript#teams-activity-handlers) to handle the incoming message activity, which requires learning curve to understand the concept of Bot Framework (e.g. the [event-driven conversation model](https://docs.microsoft.com/azure/bot-service/bot-activity-handler-concept?view=azure-bot-service-4.0&tabs=javascript)).
 To simplify the development, the TeamsFx SDK provides command-response abstraction layer to let developers only focus on the development of business logic to handle the command request without learning the Bot Framework SDK.

-Behind the scenes, the TeamsFx SDK leverages [Bot Framework Middleware](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-middleware?view=azure-bot-service-4.0) to handle the integration with the underlying activity handlers.
+Behind the scenes, the TeamsFx SDK leverages [Bot Framework Middleware](https://docs.microsoft.com/azure/bot-service/bot-builder-concept-middleware?view=azure-bot-service-4.0) to handle the integration with the underlying activity handlers.
 This middleware handles the incoming message activity and invokes the corresponding `handlerCommandReceived` function if the received message text matches the command pattern provided in a `TeamsFxBotCommandHandler` instance.
 After processing, the middleware will call `context.sendActivity` to send the command response returned from the `handlerCommandReceived` function to the user.

 <p align="right"><a href="#Build-command-and-response">back to top</a></p>